Amethyst sunbird: Adaptations

 The average hematocrit level for birds is between 30 and 45%; however, the Amethyst Sunbird has an average hematocrit level of 50%.
 Amethyst sunbirds can be found along an altitudinal gradient in South Africa from the Drakensberg mountain range to the coast of KwaZulu-Natal.
 During warmer months, the sunbird's hematocrit levels will increase with higher altitudes (where there is also a dramatic drop in temperature) and with lower oxygen concentrations in the atmosphere.
 Higher hematocrit levels may be attributed to its small body size and can help with oxygen carrying capacity and the metabolic cost of flying.

 Subpopulations of Amethyst Sunbirds show variation in their resting metabolic rates, basal metabolic rate, and thermal neutral zones based on the subpopulation's acclimation to different altitudes.
 Those more acclimated to high altitudes would have lower metabolic rates and a larger thermal neutral zone.
 Therefore, the Amethyst Sunbird can change its physiology in response to altitude and temperature to achieve a metabolic rate and temperature regulation best suited for its environment.

 Status

 On the Mashonaland plateau, race kirkii has declined in favour of scarlet-chested sunbird, after fragmentation of its native miombo woodlands.
 In South Africa, the range of the nominate race has increased along with the spread of wooded gardens.

 Range

-It occurs in Angola, Botswana, Burundi, Republic of the Congo, Democratic Republic of the Congo, Eswatini, Ethiopia, Gabon, Kenya, Malawi, Mozambique, Namibia, Somalia, South Africa, South Sudan, Tanzania, Uganda, Zambia and Zimbabwe.
+It occurs in Angola, Botswana, Burundi, Republic of the Congo, Democratic Republic of the Congo, Eswatini, Ethiopia, Gabon, Kenya, Malawi, Mozambique, Namibia, Somalia, South Africa, South Sudan, Tanzania, Uganda, Zambia and Zimbabwe, Nigeria.